 How common is cyberbullying among children in Australia?

-eSafety surveyed 3,454 Australian children aged 10 to 171 years to determine the prevalence of online experiences and harms, including cyberbullying.2
+In late 2024 and early 2025, prior to the implementation of the social media age restrictions,1 eSafety surveyed 3,454 Australian children aged 10 to 17 years2 to determine the prevalence and nature of online experiences and harms, including cyberbullying.3

 Key findings